BarnardF/Steam-wishlist-discounts-tracker/README.md

 ### Region Handling:
 Added cc=ZA parameter to ensure correct currency (ZAR) instead of defaulting to USD.

+## Acknowledgment

+This README was created with the assistance of AI (ChatGPT by OpenAI) to ensure clarity and consistency.

 ## License

 Personal learning project - feel free to reference or adapt for educational purposes.